HDG-Community/hdg-wiki-two/content/blog/001-children-and-cgl.md

 We can't have a discussion of multi-generation domestication and the way that affects those who experience it sitting side by side with the mean plant petplay smutaganza.

-We can't have people sexualizing society-scale eugenics; we value maintaining a safe space for marginalised folks to explore their own questions and express themselves within the universe.
+We can't have people sexualizing society-scale eugenics; we value maintaining a safe space for marginalized folks to explore their own questions and express themselves within the universe.

 Likewise, we cannot have people kinking off of children.